HuwCampbell/ivory/doc/user/api-compatibility.md

 This document serves as a list of changes to the Ivory API, both in the file format and in the Scala API.

+## 1.0.0-*-71d176e

+- Introduce keyed_set mode which can handle a list of (mandatory) struct fields that are used to distinguish a record from another at the exact same date/time.

 ## 1.0.0-*-323e06e

 - cat-facts cli has been merged into debug-dump-facts.
 To output to stdout, do not provide a file location